 In referring to ‘sensitive information,’ the College means: information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, philosophical beliefs, sexual orientation or practices or criminal record, that is also personal information; health information and biometric information about an individual.

 Sensitive information will be used and disclosed only for the purpose for which it was provided or a directly related secondary purpose, unless you agree otherwise, or the use or disclosure of the sensitive information is allowed by law.

 The College’s Staff are required to respect the confidentiality of students’ and Parents’ personal information and the privacy of individuals.

-The College has in place steps to protect the personal information held from misuse, interference and loss, unauthorised access, modification or disclosure by use of various methods including locked storage or paper records and pass-worded access rights to computerised records.
+The College has in place steps to protect the personal information the College hold’s from misuse, interference and loss, unauthorised access, modification or disclosure by use of various methods including locked storage or paper records and password protected access rights to computerised records.

 The Australian Privacy Principles require the College not to store personal information longer than necessary.

 Under the Commonwealth Privacy Act and the Victorian Health Records Act 2001, an individual has the right to obtain access to any personal information which the College holds about them and to advise the College of any perceived inaccuracy.
 Students will generally have access to their personal information through their Parents, but older students may seek access themselves and correction themselves.
 There are some exceptions to these rights set out in the applicable legislation.